lionel-rigoux/pandemic/README.md

 - all the templates and processing scripts are manage by pandemic, out of sight

 Convention over configuration:
-- scaffolding creates a canoncial structure
+- scaffolding creates a canonical structure
 - publishing relies on this structure to keep configuration to the strict minimum

 Agile: